IsaKiko/theBook/README.md

 1. Fry puff pastry pieces in vegetable oil in a pan until they develop brown spots.
 The more oil you use the more they puff up.
 1. Heat up **Satay Sauce**.

+## Deserts

+### Cheese Cake
+#### Ingredients
+* 200 g cashews
+* 3 table spoons powdered sugar
+* lemon juice
+* 1 table spoon nutritional yeast
+* some salt
+* 1 teaspoon agar powder

+#### Instructions
+1. Put cashews into a blender and cover them with lemon juice and water at a ratio to taste.
+Add nutritional yeast, surar and salt and blend until smooth.
+1. Add agar to two cups of water, bring to boil, and leave boiling for 2 mintues.
+1. Mix cheese cake paste with agar mix, pour into a pan or plate and cool down in fridge.